Do you wonder WHY you don’t get your hands on the best money transfer deals?

 #3.
 You have a lot of money lying around

-… don’t give it away in a bad exchange rate and unnecessary hidden fees to banks.
+Don’t give it away in a bad exchange rate and unnecessary hidden fees to banks if you do.

 Better, save that extra spend on unnecessary fees and donate the money saved to a good cause.
 If you have a good source of income and don’t mind sparing a few pounds/dollars, better put it to good use!